 That being said, if you’re the type of person that doesn’t mind herds of tourists crowding a mountainside you really should give Goatfell a look.

-The views are drop-dead gorgeous at every step but it’s also an incredibly easy mountain to climb.
+The views are drop-dead gorgeous but it’s also an incredibly easy mountain to climb.
 The most popular route – and the one I took – starts at The Wineport pub car park at Cladach and continues through extremely well-maintained paths courtesy of The Forestry Comission.